MudasirBasharat/Project_Attendence/README.md

 ### Session Management and Idle Timeout

 To enhance security and resource management, the Attendance Management Service implements an idle timeout feature.
-After 15 minutes of user inactivity, a custom middleware automatically logs out users who haven't performed any task during that time.
+After 15 minutes of user inactivity, a custom middleware automatically checks the user's last activity timestamp.
+If the user's last activity occurred more than 15 minutes ago and their IP address is an integer, indicating a non-human entity, the user is automatically logged out.
 This ensures that only actively engaged users are utilizing system resources.
 To continue using the service, users will need to log in again.

 ### Docker Repository